Sandy River and Rangeley Lakes Railroad: Revival

-In 1970 a group of local railfans at the Phillips Historical Society formed a project to document the SR&RL.
+In 1970, a group of local railfans at the Phillips Historical Society formed a project to document the SR&RL.
 This group eventually formed a separate non-profit organization, the "Sandy River and Rangeley Lakes Railroad", to preserve remaining equipment from the railroad.
-The non-profit continues to operate, as of 2019, a short heritage railroad on the trackbed of the original SR&RL at Phillips.
+As of 2023, the non-profit heritage railroad on the trackbed of the original SR&RL at Phillips continues to operate today.